aarlaud-snyk/github-stats/README.md

 ##### An active contributor to a repo is someone who has committed code at least once in the last 90 days.

-#### Prerequisites
-- Node 8 (ES6 support for Promises)
-- Be member of the organization for private repositories
-- **full repo scope granted** to personal access token
-- Github credentials

 # Untested
 1. username and password attempts, mainly because I have 2FA enabled so need a token.
 Do yourself a favor, please enable 2FA regardless